Assignment at the Frontier: Identifying the Frontier Structural Function and Bounding Mean Deviations

 Abstract:

 This paper analyzes a model in which an outcome equals a frontier function of inputs minus a nonnegative unobserved deviation.
-We allow the distribution of the deviation to depend on inputs.
+Inputs may be endogenous (statistically dependent on the deviation).
 If zero lies in the support of the deviation given inputs -- an assumption we term assignment at the frontier -- then the frontier is identified by the supremum of the outcome at those inputs, obviating the need for instrumental variables.
-We then estimate the frontier, allowing for random error whose distribution may also depend on inputs.
+We then consider estimation of the frontier in the presence of random error that is mean-independent of inputs but may be heteroskedastic.
 Finally, we derive a lower bound on the mean deviation, using only variance and skewness, that is robust to a scarcity of data near the frontier.
 We apply our methods to estimate a firm-level frontier production function and mean inefficiency.

 New Economics Papers: this item is included in nep-ecm and nep-eff